nndi-oss/intellij-gensett/README.md

         // v0.3
         // Set directly on fields with require non null
         // setf:person:firstName!, lastName!
-        // Set directly on fields with require non null person.firstName = Objects.requireNonNull(/* TODO: set value here */, "firstName");
+        person.firstName = Objects.requireNonNull(/* TODO: set value here */, "firstName");
         person.lastName = Objects.requireNonNull(/* TODO: set value here */, "lastName");

         // v0.4
         // Set directly on fields with custom method
         // setf:person:middleName*checkNotEmpty
-        // Set directly on fields with custom method person.middleName = checkNotEmpty(/* TODO: set value here */);
+        person.middleName = checkNotEmpty(/* TODO: set value here */);

+        // 0.5 When it's smarter, it will know the fields of the class and be
+        // able to set them all using *, also enable exclusions using !<field>
+        // person:*
+        // person:*,!lastName

+        // 0.6?
+Set with values
+        // person:firstName="Zikani",lastName="John",what="Jaja"

-        // v0.5
+        // v0.7
         // Set on a builder
         // setb:person:firstName,lastName,middleName
         person = new Person.Builder()